NyanKaungSet/My-Tools/README.md

 <a id="introduction"></a>
 # Introduction
-A community for gardeners and the people who interested in planting.
+GardenNet is a community for gardeners and the people who interested in planting.
+[x] Free to use.
+[x] No additonal charges

 <a id="how_to_use"></a>
 # How To Use